philipch07/scuffle/.github/SECURITY.md

 Scuffle takes the security of our software products and services seriously.

-If you believe you have found a security vulnerability in any [Scuffle-owned repository](https://github.com/orgs/ScuffleTV), please report it to us as described below.
+If you believe you have found a security vulnerability in any [Scuffle-owned repository](https://github.com/scufflecloud), please report it to us as described below.

 ## Reporting security issues

 ⚠️ **Please do not report security vulnerabilities through public GitHub issues.** ⚠️

-Instead, please kindly email us at security@scuffle.tv
+Instead, please kindly email us at security@scuffle.cloud

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue: